G. A. Hanssen

 Gustav A. Hanssen (November 22, 1869 - January 4, 1944) was an American architect.
 He designed private residences in Davenport, Iowa and later moved to San Diego, California.
 Several of his buildings are listed on the National Register of Historic Places (NRHP).

+Hanssen graduated from the University of Illinois Urbana-Champaign in 1890, where he played on the Fighting Illini baseball team.